-Adult day care (ADC) provides frail seniors and persons with Alzheimer's with supervision and care in a structured setting during daytime hours allowing their primary caregivers to work or take a break from their caregiving responsibilities.
+Adult day care (ADC) provides frail seniors and persons with Alzheimer’s supervision and care in a structured setting during daytime hours.
+This allows their primary caregivers to work or take a break from their caregiving responsibilities.
 There are two primary types of adult day care programs.
-Adult social day care offers basic health services, supervision, meals, socialization, and activities, while adult day health care (ADHC) provides intensive health services for individuals that might otherwise need to reside in a skilled nursing community.
-Some centers offer both types of care and there are some centers that specialize in Alzheimer's or dementia care, referred to as Alzheimer's Day Care.
+Adult social day care offers basic health services, supervision, meals, socialization, and activities.
+Adult day health care (ADHC) provides intensive health services for individuals who might otherwise need to live in a skilled nursing community.
+Some centers offer both types of care.
+And there are some centers that specialize in Alzheimer’s or dementia care, referred to as Alzheimer’s Day Care.
 Many centers provide transportation to and from the center at no cost or on a per ride basis.

 All adult day care centers are required to have state licenses or are regulated to a degree to provide certain types of services.
 This is especially true of those centers that receive public funding, which most do.
 Most staff members receive background checks and many are certified social workers.
 In addition, many states regulate the staff-to-patient ratio and the minimum staff available at any time.